hisea/mobile_rails/README.md

   has_mobile_rails
 ```

+Remove require_tree . from both application.js and css.js in your app/assets directory to not load mobile.js and mobile.css.

 You are almost done.
 Next step is to choose a javascript mobile framework you like, create a mobile.mobile.haml(or .erb) layout in your app/view/layout folder.
 Then in your controller allow respond_to mobile format and treat your mobile page like normal view but with a name like 'index.mobile.haml'.
 Web request will render the html version and mobile request will look for the .mobile.haml file.